 Entrance and Scholarship Day –

-The Entrance and Scholarship Day for entry to Years 6,7,9 and 12 in September 2021 is to be held in January 2020, date to be confirmed.
+The Entrance and Scholarship Days for entry to Years 6,7,9 and 12 in September 2020 will be held on Thursday 30th and Friday 31st January 2020.

 Candidates may be considered for an Academic scholarship along with individual scholarships in Performing Arts, Sport and Art.
 These will be awarded on the basis of an interview, audition or assessment at the School, together with a supporting portfolio of achievement in the relevant subject.
 Candidates who figure very highly in all three areas but do not gain an individual award may be considered for an All Round Scholarship at the Headmaster’s discretion.
 If an All Round Scholarship is offered it will be based on academic performance and performance in two other scholarship areas.